Gabinou/Codename_FireSaga/ROADMAP.md

 		- Slavery to Gods & Kings
 		- Fighting Demons within & without

+- Units have two hands
+	* Swords & shields
+	* Dual Wielding & Two-handing
+	* Handedness, Ambidextry

 - Linear, chapter-based
 	* Camp between chapters where you can move around on the map, go to shops, talk to people.
-		- Replaces menu navigation.
+		- Replaces menu navigation?
 	* Army movement on the world map only if it makes narrative sense
-		- Enemy encounters on world Map are rare
+		- No enemy encounters on world map
 	* Side chapters unlockable.
 	* Notes taken in books magically present on a newgame

-- Units have two hands
-	* Swords & shields
-	* Dual Wielding & Two-handing
-	* Handedness, Ambidextry

 - Mounts
 	* No mount on promotion, get mounts through story/gameplay.